mary-ext/bluesky-embed/README.md

 # &lt;bluesky-embed>

-> [!CAUTION]
-> This is a new, work-in-progress version of `bluesky-post-embed`, things aren't done yet.

 A custom element for embedding Bluesky posts.

 - **Lightweight**, the entire package + dependencies is only ~20 KB (~6 KB gzipped)